Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Results

 More commonly, the $f\sigma_8$ constraints are quoted at the effective redshift of the sample $z_\mathrm{eff}$.
 We derive and compare our $f\sigma_8(z_\mathrm{eff})$ constraints to Planck and other late-time clustering studies in section~\ref{subsec:compare_sigma8}.
 The equivalent cosmological parameter combination to $f\sigma_8$ probed by large-scale lensing probes is $S_8 = \sqrt{(\Omega_M/0.3)}\sigma_8$.
 We derive marginalized $S_8$ constraints:

-We quote the fiducial Planck constraints $S_8 = 0.832 \pm 0.013$ ($68\%$ TT,TE,EE+lowE+lensing) for comparison.
+The fiducial Planck constraints $S_8 = 0.832 \pm 0.013$ ($68\%$ TT,TE,EE+lowE+lensing) for comparison.
 Both our inferred $f\sigma_8$ and $S_8$ are mildly lower than Planck.
 However, because our $\Omega_M$ constraint is consistent with Planck, the discrepancy in these two parameter combinations come purely from a potential tension in $\sigma_8$.

-Comparing the cosmology constraints with and without environment-based biases, we find the two broadly consistent.
-This suggests that, for small-scale clustering analysis, the introduction of environment-based bias does not significantly bias the cosmology inference, at least within BOSS clustering uncertainties.
+Comparing the cosmology constraints with and without environment-based biases, we find the two sets of constraints to be broadly consistent.
+This suggests that the introduction of environment-based bias does not significantly bias the cosmology inference, at least within BOSS clustering uncertainties on the scales considered in this paper.
 However, there are some interesting $1\sigma$-level shifts between the two fits that could become statistically significant in future studies with higher signal-to-noise measurements.

-In addition to precision clustering measurements, another opportunity in untangling potential degeneracies between secondary biases in galaxy--halo connection models and cosmology lies in incorporating additional summary statistics.
-Galaxy--galaxy lensing is directly related to the galaxy--matter cross-correlation, which linearly depends on galaxy bias while the galaxy--galaxy auto-correlation function depends on galaxy bias squared.
+Besides improving the measurement precision, we can also untangle potential degeneracies between cosmologies and secondary biases in galaxy--halo connection models by incorporating additional summary statistics.
+Galaxy--galaxy lensing is directly informative of the galaxy--matter cross-correlation, which linearly depends on galaxy bias while the galaxy--galaxy auto-correlation function depends on galaxy bias squared.
 Thus, the addition of galaxy--galaxy lensing could effectively decouple the galaxy secondary bias models from dark matter clustering.
-Other informative small-scale statistics beyond the galaxy auto-correlation functions include the galaxy 3-point correlation function and its various compressions \citep[e.g.][]{2017Yuan, 2015bGuo, 2015Slepian, 2011McBride, 2004Wang}, marked correlation functions\citep[e.g.][]{2021Massara, 2019Satpathy, 2016White, 2006Skibba}, and nearest-neighbor type statistics, such as $k$-th nearest neighbor statistics \citep[kNN, e.g.][]{2021Wang, 2021Banerjee, 2021bBanerjee}, counts-in-cell statistics \citep[e.g.][]{2020Repp, 2019Wang, 2011Yang, 2009Reid}, and void probability functions \citep[e.g.][]{2019Walsh, 2009Betancort, 2008Tinker, 1987Maurogordato}.
+Other informative small-scale statistics beyond the galaxy auto-correlation functions include the galaxy 3-point correlation function and its various compressions \citep[e.g.][]{2017Yuan, 2015bGuo, 2015Slepian, 2011McBride, 2004Wang}, marked correlation functions\citep[e.g.][]{2021Massara, 2019Satpathy, 2016White, 2006Skibba}, and density-based statistics such as the $k$-th nearest neighbor statistics \citep[kNN, e.g.][]{2021Wang, 2021Banerjee, 2021bBanerjee}, counts-in-cell statistics \citep[e.g.][]{2020Repp, 2019Wang, 2011Yang, 2009Reid}, and void probability functions \citep[e.g.][]{2019Walsh, 2009Betancort, 2008Tinker, 1987Maurogordato}.